ekhadley/subliminal/README.md

       - So this is not purely a hparam thing.
 We know that for sure.

 ## today's todo:
-- train a residual bias at the sae's activation point and then project it to feature space
-   - do for working steer numbers at first
-   - train residual biases on number datasets at various points in the model and see which single one is most effective
-      - can check dlas as a simple metric of animal-ness

 - for a steering vector trained on a prompted number dataset, try to interpret the dla
    - when trained on a steer-lion dataset, the dla is basically just the steer lion dla, as expected.
 Beucase the bias is basically just the lion feature.